draganbk/react-native-threads/README.md

 self.postMessage('hello');
 ```

-Check out the examples directory in this repo for demos of using `react-native-threads`
+Check out the examples directory in this repo for demos of using `rn-threads`
 in a functioning app!

 ### Thread Lifecycle